Vintage Girdles – from the 1920’s-1960’s

 - When lying down the stomach goes flatter and its easier to fasten.

-Once you get used to wearing one daily (which may take a few days or even a week or two), you will really feel the positives of it.
+In time you get used to wearing one daily (which may take a few days or even a week or two), and begin to really feel the positives of it.

 The Benefits of a Girdle